huubl/silverstripe-elemental-countdown/README.md

 The above is used in the initialization of the countdown plugin.

-### Upgrade Notes
-If updating from 1.0.0-beta1 or older to a newer version the `Countdown Element End Update` task must be run.

 ## Screen Shots

 #### Front End sample of a Countdown Element